 Science is a part of everything we do, whether it is taking to the sky with drones, raising a calf, programming a robot, or even baking a loaf of bread.
 Arkansas 4-H strives to provide the best research based Science project materials for our agents, volunteers, and 4-H youth to bring into their community.
 4‑H STEM programs provide 4‑H youth the opportunity to learn about Science, Technology, Engineering and Math (STEM) through fun, hands-on activities and projects.

-Arkansas 4-H is proud to announce a new series for STEM with Snacks & Science.
+Arkansas 4-H is proud to have a series for STEM with Snacks & Science.
 Join Lori Canada for Zoom sessions to have some fun and enjoy some science fun.
-Grab a snack and learn things from living on Mars to coding computer animations.
+Grab a snack and learn have a few minutes of Science fun to learn more!
+These sessions are held over zoom and last about 30 minutes every other week.
+Some parental help may be needed with younger participants.

 What can kids learn?